 Ch.
 3

-God begins to speak to Samuel.
-Samuel grows up, and everything the Lord speaks to him is fulfilled.
-All the people from the north to the south understand that Samuel is a prophet of the Lord.
-What Samuel says goes out to all of Israel.
+God began to speak to Samuel.
+Samuel grew up, and everything the Lord spoke to him was fulfilled.
+All the people from the north to the south understood that Samuel is a prophet of the Lord.
+What Samuel said went out to all of Israel.

 Ch.
-4-6: The Ark of the Covenant is with the Philistines for 7 months
+4-6: The Ark of the Covenant is with the Philistines for 7 months.

 4:3: "When the soldiers returned to camp, the elders of Israel asked, 'Why did the Lord bring defeat on us today before the Philistines?
 Let us bring the ark of the Lord’s covenant from Shiloh, so that he may go with us and save us from the hand of our enemies.'"
 Right question, but the wrong answer.
-The problem is sin, they must repent first, it is not just to get the ark of the covenant.
+The problem is sin, they must repent first, it is not only about getting the ark of the covenant.

 4:10: First lost 4000, then 30,000 foot soldiers when they thought they were going to win.
 A judgment on the people and the priests and a fulfillment of chapter 3.